zultron/openrave/README.md

 In Linux, the bash configuration is initialized with `~/.bashrc` instead of `~/.bash_profile`.

-* The default cmake arguments are
+* The default cmake arguments of OpenRAVE in production branch are
 ```
 -DODE_USE_MULTITHREAD:BOOL=ON \
   -DOPT_IKFAST_FLOAT32:BOOL=OFF \